Ride cymbal

-The ride cymbal is a standard cymbal in most drum kits.
-Its function in the kit is to maintain a beat, sometimes called a ride pattern, rather than the accent of a crash.
+The ride cymbal is a cymbal of material sustain used to maintain a beat in music.
+A standard in most drum kits, the ride's function is to maintain a steady pattern, sometimes called a ride pattern, rather than provide the accent of a crash cymbal.
 It is normally placed on the extreme right (or dominant hand) of a drum set, above the floor tom.
+It is often described as delivering a "shimmering" sound when struck soundly with a drumstick, and a clear ping when struck atop its bell.

-The ride can fulfill any function or rhythm the hi-hat does, with the exception of an open and closed sound.
+The ride can fulfill any function or rhythm the hi-hat cymbal does, with the exception of an open and closed sound.

-The ride is played with a drumstick.

-Terminology
+Types

-The term ride means to ride with the music, describing the cymbal's sustain after it is struck.
-The term may depict either the function or characteristic of the instrument.
+The term ride may depict either the function or characteristic of the instrument.
 Most cymbal makers manufacture specific cymbals for the purpose.

-Some drummers use a china cymbal, a sizzle cymbal or a specialized tone such as a swish or pang cymbal as a ride cymbal.
-When playing extremely softly, when using brushes, and when recording, even a thin crash may serve well as a ride cymbal.
+Alternatively, some drummers use a china cymbal, a sizzle cymbal or a specialized tone such as a swish or pang as a ride cymbal.
+When playing extremely softly, when using brushes, and when recording in a studio, even a thin crash may serve well as a ride cymbal.

-On the other extreme, when playing extremely loudly, a cymbal designed as a ride may serve well as a very loud, long crash.
+When playing extremely loudly, a cymbal designed as a ride may deliver a very loud, long crash, due to its superior sustain after being struck.